webpack/webpack.js.org/src/content/plugins/source-map-dev-tool-plugin.md

     url: https://survivejs.com/webpack/building/source-maps/#-sourcemapdevtoolplugin-and-evalsourcemapdevtoolplugin-
 ---

-This plugin enables a more fine grained control of [source maps added via the `devtool` option](/configuration/devtool/).
+This plugin enables more fine grained control of source map generation.
+It is an alternative to the [`devtool`](/configuration/devtool/) configuration option.

 ```javascript
 new webpack.SourceMapDevToolPlugin(options)